AnyLog-co/documentation/08- Blockchain & Metadata/01- Blockchain.md

 * **metadata**: The policies stored on the blockchain (master, operator, cluster, and table definitions, among others) that describe the structure and configuration of the network.
 * **policy**: A JSON object with a single root key — the policy type — that represents one metadata record (a node, a cluster, a table schema, a scheduled task, etc.).
-See [Blockchain Policy](02-%20Policy%20&%20Metadata.md) for the full structure.
+See <a href="02-%20Policy%20&%20Metadata.md" target="_blank">Blockchain Policy</a> for the full structure.
 * **ledger_conn**: AnyLog's configuration variable specifying which ledger the node syncs against.
 * **master node** or **metadata node**: a proprietary alternative to an actual blockchain, that acts as a blockchain emulator to store the metadata.
-See [Blockchain Connectivity](04-%20Mapping%20Policy.md) for setup.
+See <a href="04-%20Mapping%20Policy.md" target="_blank">Blockchain Connectivity</a> for setup.